frjo/hugo-theme-zen/README.md

   icon: ""                  # Relative path to icon in json feed and JSON-LD, no leading slash.
   image: ""                 # Relative path to site image in JSON-LD, no leading slash.
   imageMaxWidth: ""         # Max width for images added via figure shortcode.
-  jquery: true              # Add jQuery
+  jquery: true              # Add jQuery, default false.
   languageDir: ""           # Set ltr or rtl, defaults to ltr.
   logo: false               # Turn off the logo.
   logoPath:                 # Relative path to site logo, defaults to "images/logo.png", no leading slash.